MarelGuy/MarelGuy/README.md

  ### On what am i working on?
  - Developing a discord bot
  - Improving my Persona 5 Skills
+ - Trying to destroy humanity on Plauge Evolution Inc.

 <h3> Where can you find me?</h3>